 You haven’t just spent the actual costs of your outing: the money you spend while out and the gas it takes to get there.

 There’s also wasted time that you could have used to do something truly productive and beneficial to your family’s finances.
-When you’re running around all day doing something dumb, there’s no time to make dinner, organize the house, or anything else.
+When you’re running around all day doing something dumb, there’s no time to make dinner, organize the house, or do anything else.

 Stay home is number one on this list for a reason.
 It doesn’t feel like it should save you that much, but it does.